 Print the pages, laminate those with the wheels, then cut them out, punch holes in the centres, and push a brass paper fastener through all three.
 Instructions are more fully described on page four.
 Page five is a larger version if you want something with bigger type.
 Print three copies of that page.

 Please contact me if you find any mistakes on the wheels.
-For my chord construction tool (another free download), see this post.
+For my chord construction tool (another free download; pictured above) see this PDF file.
+I’ll have to recover the files from my backup about its construction (I accidentally deleted the folder on the server).
+However, here’s the preliminary post I wrote about it in 2014.